1 Introduction to Devito

 u.data[0, :] = ... # u at t=0

-u.data[1, :] = ... # u at t=dt (for zero initial velocity, same as t=0)
+u.data[1, :] = ... # u at t=dt (computed from u_t(x,0)=0)

 The data attribute provides direct access to the underlying NumPy arrays.
 Index 0 and 1 represent the two most recent time levels.